guymazar/eye-tracker-for-customers/README.md

 - **R**: Reset the heatmap manually
 - **T**: Toggle between temporal and cumulative heatmap displays
 - **H**: Toggle help text display
+- **L**: Switch to the next screen layout
+- **A**: Toggle analytics overlay (showing region-based attention metrics)
+- **S**: Save current analytics to CSV and image files

 ## Understanding the Heatmaps
 - **Temporal Heatmap**: Shows recent attention patterns with older points fading over time.
 This is useful for tracking the current focus of attention.
 - **Cumulative Heatmap**: Shows the sum of all gaze points since the last reset.
 This is useful for identifying overall patterns over time.

+## Screen Layouts
+The application includes several screen layouts for testing different UI designs:

+1. **Default Layout**: Basic product showcase with three products and action buttons
+2. **Grid Layout**: A 3x3 grid with labeled zones (A through I) for basic attention mapping
+3. **Product Comparison**: A matrix layout comparing three products across different attributes (price, features, etc.)
+4. **Checkout Page**: A simulated checkout page with cart summary, customer information, and payment options

+Each layout supports region-based analytics, tracking which UI elements receive the most attention.

+## Analytics
+The system tracks attention metrics for each defined region in the current layout:
+- **Gaze Points**: The number of times a user looked at a region
+- **Total Time**: The accumulated time spent looking at a region
+- **Heatmap Overlay**: Visualizes attention intensity across different UI elements

+Analytics can be saved to CSV files for later analysis, along with heatmap images.

 ## License
 This project is for academic and research purposes.